BM-Enterprises/Oliana-next/readme.md

 `Oliana-CLI[.exe]` and `Oliana-GUI[.exe]` are going to share a lot of logic; we may either place that in `Oliana-Lib` or we may create a shared `Oliana-GameLogic` library to hold it.

+`torch-sys` is a pain to build reliably; the easest approach is to use the system-provided copy of torch by running:

+ - `yay -S libtorch-cuda libtorchvision-cuda libtorch-cxx11abi-cpu libtorch-cxx11abi-cuda`
+    - Installs the libraries